arlogy/devnotes/data/csv_parsing_for_the_developer.md

 This document shares an educational approach to parsing Comma-Separated Values (CSV), focusing more on reading arbitrary strings than on their source as a container (e.g. array, file or other data streams).
-Please note that simply splitting comma-separated strings on commas would not allow commas to be used inside fields, as in `a,"b,b",c` which contains three fields instead of four for example, the second field being enclosed with double quotes.
+That is to say, we want to correctly parse possibly scattered CSV data while being ignorant or independent of their source.
+However, regardless of our implementation, simply splitting comma-separated strings on commas would not allow commas to be used inside fields, as in `a,"b,b",c` which contains three fields instead of four for example, the second field being enclosed with double quotes.
 A more elaborate approach is therefore necessary to increase the flexibility of a CSV parser.

-In the following sections, we will create a generic and fast CSV parser in an easy way, from specification to implementation, testing and performance benchmarking, while meeting the requirements of a commonly used CSV format (given that this format is not standardized).
+In the following sections, we will create a generic and fast CSV parser in an easy way, from specification to implementation, testing and performance benchmarking, while meeting the requirements of a commonly used CSV format (given that CSV parsing is not standardized).

 Let's get started!